LetsChaos/LetsChaos/README.md

-Interested in forensics, pentests, maleware analytics and coffee Hops for the best, thinks about the worst
+Interested in forensics, pentests, maleware analytics and coffee.
+Hopes for the best, thinks about the worst

 <!---